🚧

 Clearer Stories

-A country with high interpersonal trust but low institutional trust tells a different story than one with the opposite pattern.
-Separate pillars let researchers and journalists see these nuances instead of burying them in a single number.
+A country with high social trust but low institutional trust tells a different story than one with the opposite pattern.
+Three pillars plus gap analysis gives researchers and journalists the tools to see these nuances.

 Data Confidence